facebook/chef-cookbooks/cookbooks/fb_collectd/README.md

 ### Frontend

-The collectd-web fronted can be installed with the `fb_collectd::fronted` recipe.
+The collectd-web fronted can be installed with the `fb_collectd::frontend` recipe.
 Use the `node['fb_collectd']['collection']` to customize its settings.
 Note that this recipe will not install or configure a web server, so unless you set one up the collection CGIs will not actually be available.